statusrow/statusrow.github.io/_posts/2018-10-02-august-september-roundup.md

   </div>
 </div>

-The good news is that we will be at the start line- but we can’t yet afford to get us or Poppy home again!
-So if you have been thinking of donating, thank you- please log on to [www.statusrow.com][sr]	today!
+It's been a busy couple of months, and we're incredibly happy to let you know that we've raised enough money to reach the start line!
+However, we can’t yet afford to get us or Poppy home again!

+## If you've been thinking of supporting the team, thank you.
+Please head to our [support page][support] to make a donation today.

 Thank you!!!